JimHPerry/psfx/README.md

 - Audacity
 - Vital Synth

+# Is PSFX for D&D5e?

+I use this module in my D&D5e campaign, and have taken inspiration from that system for sound design.
+There is nothing stopping you using them for other systems though, you can mix and match from PSFX with whichever animations, in whichever game system, you see fit!

 # How much does the module cost to use?

 Nothing.
 It’s free.
-In return for using the module it would be great if people could give me suggestions for new sounds, and feedback on current sounds, but that’s optional!

-# Is PSFX for D&D5e?

-I use this module in my D&D5e campaign, and have taken inspiration from that system for sound design.
-There is nothing stopping you using them for other systems though, you can mix and match from PSFX with whichever animations, in whichever game system, you see fit!
+However, if you would like to support me you can [tip me or subscribe to my Ko-fi](https://ko-fi.com/perisfx) to get an awesome server role.

 # How do I use PSFX?

-Check the https://discord.com/channels/1305188786866622464/1306397358518566943 channel :slight_smile:
+Join the free PSFX [Discord Community](https://discord.gg/p5MBHt4Hkv) to access the how-to channel and community support.